Democratic Autonomous Administration of North and East Syria: Government and politics

-The supporters of the region's administration state that it is an officially secular polity, with direct democratic ambitions based on democratic confederalism and libertarian socialism, promoting decentralization, gender equality, environmental sustainability, social ecology, and pluralistic tolerance for religious, cultural, and political diversity, and that these values are mirrored in its constitution, society, and politics, stating it to be a model for a federalized Syria as a whole rather than outright independence.
-(Note: Sources:) The region's administration has also been accused by partisan and non-partisan sources of authoritarianism, media censorship, forced disappearances, support of the Ba'athist regime, (Note: Sources:) Kurdification, (Note: Sources:) and displacement.
-At the same time, DAANES has also been described by partisan and non-partisan sources as the most democratic system in Syria, with direct open elections, social equality, respecting human rights within the region, as well as defense of minority and religious rights within Syria.
+Supporters of the region's administration stated that it was an officially secular polity, with direct democratic ambitions based on democratic confederalism and libertarian socialism, promoted decentralization, gender equality, environmental sustainability, social ecology, and pluralistic tolerance for religious, cultural, and political diversity, and stated that these values were mirrored in its constitution, society, and politics, presenting it as a model for a federalized Syria as a whole rather than outright independence.
+(Note: Sources:) The region's administration was also accused by partisan and non-partisan sources of authoritarianism, media censorship, forced disappearances, support of the Ba'athist regime, (Note: Sources:) Kurdification, (Note: Sources:) and displacement.
+At the same time, DAANES was also described by partisan and non-partisan sources as the most democratic system in Syria, with direct open elections, social equality, respect for human rights within the region, as well as the defense of minority and religious rights within Syria.
 (Note: Sources:)

-DAANES has widespread support for its universal democratic, sustainable, autonomous, pluralist, equal, and feminist policies in dialogues with other parties and organizations.
+DAANES had widespread support among western leftists and feminists for its universal democratic, sustainable, autonomous, pluralist, equal, and feminist policies in dialogues with other parties and organizations.

-The political system of the region is based on its adopted constitution, officially titled "Charter of the Social Contract".
-The first version of the constitution was ratified on 9 January 2014 and provides that all residents of the region shall enjoy fundamental rights such as gender equality and freedom of religion.
-It also provides for property rights.
-The region's system of community government has direct democratic aspirations.
+The political system of the region was based on its adopted constitution, officially titled "Charter of the Social Contract".
+The first version of the constitution was ratified on 9 January 2014 and provided that all residents of the region would enjoy fundamental rights such as gender equality and freedom of religion.
+It also provided for property rights.
+The region's system of community government had direct democratic aspirations.

 The former diplomat Carne Ross observed in September 2015 in The New York Times:

 For a former diplomat like me, I found it confusing: I kept looking for a hierarchy, the singular leader, or signs of a government line, when, in fact, there was none; there were just groups.
 There was none of that stifling obedience to the party, or the obsequious deference to the "big man"—a form of government all too evident just across the borders, in Turkey to the north, and the Kurdish regional government of Iraq to the south.
 The confident assertiveness of young people was striking.

-In 2016, a Chatham House research paper stated that power is heavily centralized in the hands of the Democratic Union Party (PYD).
-Abdullah Öcalan, a Kurdistan Workers' Party (PKK) leader imprisoned in İmralı, Turkey, has become an iconic figure in the region whose ideology of democratic confederalism has shaped the region's society and politics.
+In 2016, a Chatham House research paper stated that power was heavily centralized in the hands of the Democratic Union Party (PYD).
+Abdullah Öcalan, a Kurdistan Workers' Party (PKK) leader imprisoned in İmralı, Turkey, became an iconic figure in the region whose ideology of democratic confederalism shaped the region's society and politics.

-Besides the parties represented in TEV-DEM and the KNC, several other political groups operate in northern Syria.
-Several of these, such as the Kurdish National Alliance in Syria, the Democratic Conservative Party, the Assyrian Democratic Party, and others actively participate in governing the region.
+Besides the parties represented in TEV-DEM and the KNC, several other political groups operated in northern Syria.
+Several of these, such as the Kurdish National Alliance in Syria, the Democratic Conservative Party, the Assyrian Democratic Party, and others actively participated in governing the region.